fborne2/Trio_epistasis/MASS-PRF_analysis/results/README.md

-- MASS-PRF_output.zip (part1 to 10): contains results of MASS-PRF that run succesfully
-- Adaptive_clusters_profile.pdf (part1 to 4): Plot of MASS-PRF profiles for proteins that contain at least one cluster
 - all_OG_clusters_experimentaaly_tractable.txt: list of proteins that contain at least one experimentally tractable cluster and coordinates of the clusters
 - all_OG_clusters_at_least_2_sites.txt: list of proteins that contain at least one cluster (defined as at least 2 mutations less than 20 codons apart) and coordinates of the clusters
 - MASS-PRF_candidate_stat.xlxs: gives number of candidates that run succesfully or did not run (out of memory or too little information)
+- iso1_correspondence_table.tsv: Correspondence between the names of iso1 transcript and the OG ID
+- MASS-PRF_output.zip (part1 to 10): contains results of MASS-PRF that run succesfully
+- Adaptive_clusters_profile.pdf (part1 to 4): Plot of MASS-PRF profiles for proteins that contain at least one cluster